 *Compiled from www.asha.org, ASHA How Does Your Child Hear and Talk?

-Our highly experienced professionals each hold multiple licenses of national certification, state licensure and Ohio Department of Education (ODE) licensures.
+Each of our highly experienced professionals hold multiple licenses of national certification, state licensure and Ohio Department of Education (ODE) licensures.
 Exceptional skills.
 Exceptional quality.
 Best practices.
 This is what defines Cincinnati Therapy Connections!

 Ohio created an opportunity for choosing how to help educate your child.
 These scholarships were created to give children who are in the process of receiving or already have an IEP (Individualized Education Plan) a choice.
 If you remove your child from public schools, you can apply for funds to educate your child.
 These funds are available at no cost to you.
 It is your right to use your scholarship funds and allocate these funds as you see fit to educate your child.

 To qualify for the Autism Scholarship, your child will have (or be in the process of receiving) an eligibility determination from your districted public school IEP as “Autism”.
 For more information about the Autism Scholarship check: Autism Scholarship Parent Info.